Camotes Sea

-The Camotes Sea also contains the Danajon Bank, which is a double barrier reef in the Philippines, which is a very rare geological formation, and there are only 6 double barrier reefs in the world.
+The Camotes Sea also contains the Danajon Bank, which is the only double barrier reef in the Philippines and the largest in the world.
 It comprises two sets of large coral reefs that formed offshore on a submarine ridge due to a combination of favorable tidal currents and coral growth in the area.

+Antonio Pigafetta, a Spanish survivor of the Battle of Mactan, stayed on the Camotes Islands on his way to Cebu.

+The sea is home to many species of fish, including sulu skate, ocean sunfish, mackerel, and great barracuda.
+Fish in the coral reefs include the families Acanthuridae and Tetraodontidae.
+The endangered white tip shark is also endemic to the Camotes Sea.